marian-code/ssh-utilities/README.rst

 This is not intended to be a full fledged python ssh client.
-Instead it focuses on smaller set of features which it trie to make as user-friendly as possible.
+Instead it focuses on smaller set of features which it tries to make as user-friendly and familiar as possible.

-This module should be ideally platform agnostic, but only connections from Windows and Linux(Debian, Ubuntu) to Linux(Debian, Ubuntu) have been tested so any other combinations are officially unsupported but should work.
+This module should be ideally platform agnostic, but only connections from Windows and Linux(Debian, Ubuntu) to Linux(Debian, Ubuntu) have been tested so any other combinations are officially unsupported but should still work.

 Design goals and features
 -------------------------